Vladdjuga/blogsite/README.md

 5. Spring Security context is populated -> protected endpoints accessible.

 ## Result Wrapping Aspect
-- Methods return raw domain objects or lists.
-- Aspect intercepts and wraps them into `Result<T>` for consistent API envelope.
-- Future improvement: evaluate explicit vs implicit wrapping for clarity.
+- Applies only to methods annotated with `@WrapResult`.
+- Annotated methods MUST return `Result<T>`; otherwise an `IllegalStateException` is thrown (by the aspect).
+- If the method returns `null`, the aspect logs a warning and returns `Result.fail(...)`.
+- If the method returns a `Result` in failure state, the aspect logs the failure (but does not alter the returned value).
+- If the method throws, the aspect logs the error and returns `Result.exception(...)` so callers receive a consistent envelope.

 ## Flyway Migrations
-- Versioned scripts in `resources/db/migration` (V1, V2, V3, V4...)
+- Versioned scripts in `resources/db/migration`.
 - If a migration file changes after being applied, Flyway fails validation (checksum mismatch).
 Use `flyway:repair` only when intentional.
 - Baseline enabled for clean onboarding.